 Several Factors, Not Only People!

-We constantly analyze the effects of humans on the ecosystems, but natural events can also impact the environment.
+We constantly analyse the effects of humans on the ecosystems, but natural events can also impact the environment.

 Several natural factors can affect the environment.
 The Earth and the Sun can impact the climate and the weather.
 Changes in these factors can cause significant changes in the environment.
 The sun is the Earth’s primary energy source, and its radiation affects everything from the climate to the growth of plants.
 The Earth’s atmosphere also affects the environment.
-Natural factors can affect the rain and determine draught that can change an area’s ecosystem.
+Natural factors can affect rainfall and determine drought, which can change an area’s ecosystem.

 Overpopulation: a Detrimental Factor!